incognitonerd/UniversityRegistrationApp/README.md

 * Spring framework for java enterprise projects  - develop enterprise applications using pojos instead of beans, forces programmers to use the best-known practices.
 Handles instantiating classes (dependency injection).

 UI Components -
-* Vaadin Framework - To build UI related applications.
-Don't have to worry about html or css related stuff
+* Vaadin Framework - To build UI related components for web apps.
+Don't have to worry about html, css or any technologies related to frontend

 Authentication -
 * Spring Security - Encrypts passwords when adding a user and validates user when signing in